 Crock Pot Tuna Casserole

 Tuna casseroles have been popular for decades.
-They are an easy and inexpensive filling family meal.
+These recipes make an easy and inexpensive filling family meal.
 No wonder they are such a home cooking staple.

 This crock pot version has all the classic elements: peas, pimentos cream of celery soup and egg noodles.